tjkr/webpack-hotplate/README.md

 Adding `{"modules": false}` should prevent ES6 modules from being transformed to `commonJS` modules, giving webpack its coveted tree-shaking ability!

-**Note:** If you test this functionality, you may find that unused exports are still finding their way in to your bundle.
-This is true only in development mode.
-In production mode, files are minified and dead code is eliminated.
+**Note:** If you test this functionality, you may find that unused exports are still finding their way into your bundle.
+This is true only in `development` mode.
+In `production` mode, files are minified and dead code is eliminated.
 Unused exports will be washed away!.
 Run `webpack -p` in your terminal to test.

 #### Extracting Babel presets out to `.babelrc`

-We can take this a step further by removing the `presets` array from `webpack.config.js` and adding it to a seperate file in our project root named `.babelrc`.
-This is approach gives us a better *seperation of concerns*.
+`webpack-hotplate` takes this a step further by extracting the `presets` array from `webpack.config.js` and adding it to a seperate file in the project's root named `.babelrc`.
+This approach provides a better *seperation of concerns*.

 ```javascript
 // .babelrc

 {
   "presets": [
     [ "es2015", { "modules": false } ]